-- ✓ A minimum of 10-pound canopy weights securely attached to each leg and not a tripping hazard - ✓ Handwashing station present, in active use and with all required components (free flow dispenser, soap and single-use paper towels).
-A handwash station is required for all vendors sampling and handling bulk-dispensed products other than produce and nuts in the shell.
+- □ A minimum of 10-pound canopy weight securely attached to each leg and not a tripping hazard - □ Handwashing station present, in active use and with all required components (free flow dispenser, soap and single-use paper towels).
+A hand wash station is required for all vendors sampling and handling bulk-dispensed products other than produce and nuts in the shell. - □ If using electricity, outdoor extension cords are completely covered and set up with regard for public safety.

-- ✓ If using electricity, outdoor extension cords are completely covered and set up with regard for public safety - ✓ Booth is set up with regard for public safety and market integrity - ✓ All components of the booth are contained within the boundaries of the booth - ✓ If your booth is generating waste, a trash receptacle must be available for customers to use. - ✓ Vendors take their waste with them (trash, equipment, discarded product etc.) - ✓ Any vendor with product that may stain or damage the ground must use a ground cover - ✓ Food is stored and displayed off the ground (6") or in impervious plastic tubs - ✓ Non-produce products must be wrapped or covered - ✓ Practice safe sampling and adhere to sampling guidelines - ✓ Vendor vehicles are operated in a safe manner and only present during approved times (market specific)
+- \Box Booth is set up with regard for public safety and market integrity. - $\hfill\square$ All components of the booth are contained within the boundaries of the booth. - □ If your booth is generating waste, a trash receptacle must be available for shoppers to use. - □ Vendors take their waste with them (trash, equipment, discarded products, etc.) - Any vendor with products that may stain or damage the ground must use a ground cover. - □ Food is stored and displayed off the ground (6") or in impervious plastic tubs. - □ Non-produce products must be wrapped or covered. - □ Practice safe sampling and adhere to sampling guidelines - □ Vendor vehicles are operated in a safe manner and only present during approved times (market specific)